Jaded-Encoding-Thaumaturgy/vapoursynth-DPIR/README.md

 # "Todo List"

+Implement refield tensor in c++ (pain), so it can work on non mod-8 clips.

 Implement a semaphore with cuda api to limit concurrent threads so it won't try to allocate absurd amounts of VRAM.

-Add Deblur/Demosaick/SuperResolution
+Add Deblur/Demosaick/SuperResolution.

-If possible, OpenCL or ROCm optimization
+If possible, OpenCL or ROCm optimization.